 Why It Works

 This method of treatment works for the listed cancers in particular because each of the mentioned skin cancers is relatively easy to distinguish from healthy tissue.
 Shallow Basal Cell Carcinoma is much softer than the surrounding healthy tissue and so is relatively easy to tell apart and comes out easily.
 Nodular Basal Cell Carcinomas typically have visible vessels/nodules that are easy to identify and remove.
 Squamous Cell Carcinomas are usually hard, dry, and scaly, and so can be easily distinguished from the softer, healthy tissue surrounding it. and scraped away.

 ED&C has some clear benefits over other treatments, such as Mohs surgery or a traditional excision.
 For reference, in Mohs surgery, layers of a tumor or skin cancer are frozen and then removed in layers, inspected, and then frozen and removed further if more affected tissue is found.
 In a traditional excision, the affected area is simply cut out.

 ED&C has some significant benefits over these two procedures.
 For one, it’s fairly quick in comparison to Mohs surgery or an excision, due to its relative simplicity, and most procedures take less than an hour.
 As well, recovery time can be shorter than either electrodesiccation procedure depending on body location, and since it does not involve slicing into the tissue, no stitches or sutures are needed.
 This means that the patient does not need to have repeated appointments to check on or remove stitches or sutures.

 Is This Right for You?

-If you feel that the electrodesiccation and curettage procedure may be right for your skin cancer or wart, contact Premier Dermatology and Mohs Surgery of Atlanta, in Alpharetta, GA, for more information.
+If you feel that the curettage and electrodesiccation may be right for your skin cancer or wart, contact Premier Dermatology and Mohs Surgery of Atlanta, in Alpharetta, GA, for more information.
 Call today!